 The United Arab Emirates is a Muslim country but not as conservative as other parts of the Middle East and Central Asia when it comes to dress code expected of tourists.

-That said, there are still minimum standards expected of tourists, and dress code can vary depending on what situation you are in.
-Public places like the mall or a museum are treated quite differently to a resort or waterpark.
+That said, there are still minimum standards expected of tourists, and the dress code can vary depending on what situation you are in.
+Public places like the shopping mall, souks or a museum are treated quite differently from a resort or waterpark.